Protests over West Bengal panchayat polls turn violent | Law-Order

 ''We have hit the streets in protest against Saturday's violence.
 We will also go to the court against it,'' Congress MP Abu Hasem Khan Choudhury said.

-In the district's Harishchandrapur area, state minister Tajmul Hossain's car was vandalised in Basta village by some miscreants around 10 pm on Saturday.
-A police vehicle was also vandalised as stones were hurled.
-A policeman was injured in the attack.
+In the district's Harishchandrapur area, a police vehicle was vandalised with stones being hurled at it on Saturday night.
+Deputy Superintendent of Police (Traffic) Bipul Banerjee was returning home in the vehicle when the incident happened, officials said.

+He was injured in the attack, and undergoing treatment at the Malda Medical College and Hospital, they said.

-It is suspected that miscreants from Bihar, just across the inter-state border, are behind the incident, police said, adding that an investigation was underway.
+It is suspected that miscreants from Bihar, just across the inter-state border, are behind the incident, they said, adding that an investigation was underway.

 In Uttar Dinajpur, two cars were set on fire, and several vehicles, including a state-run bus, were vandalised as the protests turned violent in the Chakulia police station area.